danielbodnar/awesome-stars/BY-LANG.md

 - [d-e-s-o/apcacli](https://github.com/d-e-s-o/apcacli) - A command line tool for trading stocks on Alpaca (alpaca.markets).
 - [kpcyrd/boxxy-rs](https://github.com/kpcyrd/boxxy-rs) - Linkable sandbox explorer
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
-- [wasmCloud/wasmCloud](https://github.com/wasmCloud/wasmCloud) - wasmCloud allows for simple, secure, distributed application development using WebAssembly actor components and capability providers.
+- [wasmCloud/wasmCloud](https://github.com/wasmCloud/wasmCloud) - wasmCloud allows for simple, secure, distributed application development using WebAssembly components and capability providers.
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [security-union/videocall-rs](https://github.com/security-union/videocall-rs) - teleconference system written in rust
 - [pola-rs/polars](https://github.com/pola-rs/polars) - Dataframes powered by a multithreaded, vectorized query engine, written in Rust